 Eighty-five years later, I step inside the small wood frame house, which has been restored to look as it did when the Presleys lived there, with 1940s furniture and a wood stove.
 The kitchen is located just steps from the bedroom and the entire home is only about 40 feet long.

 As I circle the residence, now located on the manicured grounds of the Elvis Presley Birthplace Museum, I reflect on the King’s remarkable life.
-His first home couldn’t have been more different from Graceland, located less than two hours northwest.
+His first home couldn’t have been more different from Graceland, located less than 2 hours northwest.
 Elvis lived in Graceland for 20 years until his untimely death in 1977, but it all started in Tupelo.

 Today, Tupelo is a county seat with more than 38,000 residents.
 While he lived here, Elvis wasn’t the rhinestone-costumed mega star performing before thousands of screaming fans—he was a glasses-wearing boy-next-door who came in fifth in his elementary school talent show.